ippeb/TetrisBattleBot/README.md

 just to the left of the repository URL field (or if you have installed git, simply run `git clone git://github.com/ippeb/TetrisBattleBot` in your Terimnal).

 ### Run / Usage

-Open your Terminal and go to the directory which contains the folder TertisBattleBoth.
-Now, simply type
+Open your Terminal and change your current directory to TetrisBattleBot.
-`java classes/TetrisBattleBot/TetrisWebsiteInteraction`
-to run the program.
+Now, simply type `java classes/TetrisBattleBot/TetrisWebsiteInteraction` to run the program.

 ### Exit the program

 Type Ctrl+C in your Terminal.

 ### Detection of the Tetris board